 Sacem is also responsible for collecting, on behalf of the Fair Compensation Collection Society (SPRE), fair remuneration owed to performers and producers for the use of recorded music.
 The hair salon will therefore also have to pay this fee to the Sacem.

-To go further : decision of December 8, 2010 of the commission under Article L. 214-4 of the Intellectual Property Code amending the Decision of January 5, 2010.
+For further information: decision of December 8, 2010 of the commission under Article L. 214-4 of the Intellectual Property Code amending the Decision of January 5, 2010.